ibm-cloud-docs/containers/cs_integrations_addons.md

 ## Adding managed add-ons
 {: #adding-managed-add-ons}

-To enable a managed add-on in your cluster, you use the [`ibmcloud ks cluster-addon-enable` command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_addon_enable).
+To enable a managed add-on in your cluster, you use the [`ibmcloud ks cluster addon enable` command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_addon_enable).
 When you enable the managed add-on, a supported version of the tool, including all Kubernetes resources are automatically installed in your cluster.
 Refer to the documentation of each managed add-on to find the prerequisites that your cluster must meet to install the managed add-on.

 For more information about the prerequisites for each add-on, see: